Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/2_project.md

 Over the course of designing this system, I got to design blocks such as regenerative feedback comparators, current-steering DACs and certain digital circuitry.
 I also played around with noise shaping aspects towards the end of this project, which served as a somewhat introduction to mixed-signal circuit design for me.

 I also had the opportunity to present my work on this project at the Student research forum at ISICAS-2024.
 That was a great experience for me where I got to meet many senior researchers and present my work before them.
-It was also the first ever conference that I had visited, so it was a completely different experience for me.
+It was also the first ever conference that I had visited, so it was a completely new experience for me.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">